No products in the cart.

 Helen you are nuts – I am not having dinner with you and two men!
 So the two decidedly gay gentlemen bid adieu and got their own table and Helen and I remained seated at the bar.
 A young couple who were a chef and sommelier sat next to us – they were excited about the Big BOLD Red Wines from Chile we were having later.

-Here we go for the ride… I am ten years post op RNY and Helen is 5 years LapBand – we don’t have a shot at getting through this menu, nor would we try.
+Here we go for the ride… I had a gastric bypass in 2001 and Helen a LapBand in 2004- we don’t have a shot at getting through this menu, nor would we try.
 Just a few forkfuls of something from each plate.

 California Goat Cheese & Broken Walnut Layered Roulade, Organic Pickled Vegetables & White Truffle Oil Crostini.